RynoM/self-hosted-deployment/README.md

 8) Add your SSH key to Gitea [example guide](https://www.techaddressed.com/tutorials/add-verify-ssh-keys-gitea/).
 Note: Make sure it doesn't have a passphrase and [permissions are set correctly](https://stackoverflow.com/questions/9270734/ssh-permissions-are-too-open).
 9) Run `docker compose up -d gitea_act` to start the actions runner.
+10) Add all your environment variables for your other docker compose services to the secrets in the Gitea repo, using the `SERVER_ENV_PROD` secret name.

 Optional:
 10) Set Github (or other) as mirror for Gitea repo.